TracyCuiYating/NLP-Final-Project/README.md

 # NLP-Final-Project
-This is the final project for Whitman CS 357 Natural Language Processing.
+This is the final project for Whitman CS 357 Natural Language Processing (2019 Fall).
 Created by Tracy Cui and Tina Tao